My finances, my projects, my life

 The tenant has full enjoyment of the property, but they must also use and maintain it properly.
 Any repairs are made at their own expense, and they are liable for any applicable taxes.
 The most important thing to remember is that once the contract expires, the tenant gets nothing.
 In accordance with Article 13-12 of the Law of 22 October 2008, unless otherwise stipulated in the constituting title, the tenant cannot force the landlord of the property to reimburse the value of any constructions that are on the land once the contract expires.

-Lastly, unlike a traditional lease, an emphyteutic lease that has expired cannot be extended by tacit renewal.
+Lastly, an emphyteutic lease that has expired cannot be extended by tacit renewal.
 However, the parties may enter into a new contract once the first one ends.

-For some people, the downsides of this kind of lease are enough to make it not worthwhile, especially in a market growing at the rate of Luxembourg’s.
+All these disadvantages are enough in the eyes of some to claim that the emphyteutic lease, although indirectly encouraged by the government, is a misguided idea, especially in a market as dynamic as Luxembourg.
 Among the dissenting voices is Fondation Idea, an organisation created by the Chamber of Commerce that aims to stimulate discourse on sustainable development in Luxembourg and the general economic interest of the country.

 Emphyteutic leases represent an interesting compromise, as the tenant acquires ownership of a property without having to purchase the land.
 However, that ownership of the property is limited and temporary.
 Based on your situation, only you will know whether it’s a perfect alternative to buying directly, or a terrible idea.